sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/data.rst

     polymake> $p=load("myPolyObject.poly");

-If you did not start ``polymake`` in the directory containing your object, it is necessary to add the relative path, e.g.
+If you did not start ``polymake`` in the directory containing your object, it is necessary to add the relative or absolute path, e.g.
-$p=load(“MyFolder/myPolyObject.poly”);
+$p=load(“MyFolder/myPolyObject.poly”); TAB completion like in a usual UNIX shell supports you in navigating through the file system.

 **Note:** If you load a polymake object and compute new properties, these properties will automatically be added to the original XML-file at